Follow us on social media because news changes hour to hour! Search @ILRaiseYourHand:

 - We have a Google folder where we are posting LSC letters and resolutions about the CPS reopening plan- there are 130+ in the folder so far.
 These letters are worth a look- they are very nuanced and many express specific concerns and questions as they relate to their individual schools and as it relates to both in person and remote learners.
 If we are missing your letter, please email it to: [email protected]

 - Hope Center is offering several LSC Trainings during February.
 Details and registration here.

 LSC Summit 2021

-The LSCs.4.ALL coalition decided to reschedule our annual LSC summit to Feb 27, 10AM-3PM.
+The LSCs.4.ALL coalition is hosting our annual LSC summit to Feb 27, 10AM-3PM.
 Please also note that we are adding additional time to the end of our Summit for an organizing plenary.